tweag/topiary/README.md

 code itself.
 Prescribed style guides were an early solution to this, spawning tools that lint a developer's formatting and ultimately leading to automatic formatters.
-The latter were popularised by [`gofmt`][gofmt], whose developers had the insight that "good enough" uniform formatting, imposed on a codebase, with no scope for subjective adjustment, largely resolves these problems.
+The latter were popularised by [`gofmt`][gofmt], whose developers had [the insight][gofmt-slides] that "good enough" uniform formatting, imposed on a codebase, with no scope for subjective adjustment, largely resolves these problems.

 Topiary follows this trend by aspiring to be a "universal formatter engine", which allows developers to not only automatically format their